core-wg/oscore/draft-ietf-core-object-security.md

 The AEAD nonce is constructed in the following way (see {{fig-nonce}}):

-1. left-padding the Partial IV (in network byte order) with zeroes to exactly 5 bytes,
+1. left-padding the Partial IV (PIV) in network byte order with zeroes to exactly 5 bytes,
-2. left-padding the (Sender) ID of the endpoint that generated the Partial IV (in network byte order) with zeroes to exactly nonce length minus 6 bytes,
+2. left-padding the (Sender) ID of the endpoint that generated the Partial IV (ID_PIV) in network byte order with zeroes to exactly nonce length minus 6 bytes,
-3. concatenating the size of the ID (a single byte S) with the padded ID and the padded Partial IV,
+3. concatenating the size of the ID_PIV (a single byte S) with the padded ID_PIV and the padded PIV,
 4. and then XORing with the Common IV.

 Note that in this specification only algorithms that use nonces equal or greater than 7 bytes are supported.
 The nonce construction with S, ID of PIV generator, and Partial IV together with endpoint unique IDs and encryption keys make it easy to verify that the nonces used with a specific key will be unique, see {{kn-uniqueness}}.